EthanChen39/Othello/README.md

 ## How to run
-Clone the project, compile the cpp file, then run it
+Clone the project, compile the cpp file, run it